 The type of innerspring, the gauge and number of the coils, and the density of any polyfoam edge support.

 The type (Talalay or Dunlop) and approximate mix (i.e. percentage of natural vs. synthetic rubber) of all latex layers, if appropriate.

-The type or blend of the fabric and any quilting materials used in the cover.
-If the quilting material is memory foam or polyfoam and is less than an inch, then it’s okay not knowing the density.
+The type or a blend of the fabric and any quilting materials used in the cover.
+If the quilting material is a memory foam or polyfoam and is less than an inch, then it’s okay not knowing the density.
 However, if it is above an inch, then you do need to collect info. about the density of any such foam materials in the quilting layers used in the cover of the new mattress.

-The very first thing a smart mattress will do for you is to track your sleep seamlessly, thus eliminating the need to wear a uncomfortable bracelet to bed or even sleep with your phone.
+The very first thing a smart mattress will do for you is to track your sleep seamlessly, thus eliminating the need to wear an uncomfortable bracelet to bed or even sleep with your phone.

 Then, you’ll discover how you sleep by automatically tracking data such as time asleep, bedtime, wake-up time, toss and turns, sleep breaks, heart rate, respiratory rate, light vs. deep sleep, bed temperature, and room temperature.

 A smart bed will collect such sleep data without you having to do anything.
 And to access your data, you simply open an app and discover your personal sleep information in the form of a report on your phone.

 A truly smart mattress will adjust the temperature of your (queen or king) bed on each side before you even get into bed, will detect when you are in light sleep to wake you up and will connect with other smart devices in your home (e.g. smart coffeemaker) to make life easier for you.

 When connected with an app, your smart mattress can also sense what stage of sleep you are in (light vs. deep vs. REM) and wake you up during your lightest stage within half-an-hour of your set alarm.
 Such integrations help lead to a smoother sleep experience overall.